-HÀ NỘI — Prime Minister Phạm Minh Chính on Saturday asked ministries, agencies and localities to push the three engines of export, investment and consumption in order to spur the country's future economic growth.
+HÀ NỘI – Prime Minister Phạm Minh Chính on June 3 asked ministries, agencies and localities to push the three engines of export, investment and consumption in order to speed up the country's economic growth in the time ahead.

 Speaking at an online regular meeting between the Government and localities, the leader stressed the need to remove obstacles to production and business, and help enterprises in administrative procedures, interest rates and market expansion.

 He also urged localities to accelerate the disbursement of public investment capital and the implementation of the socio-economic recovery and development programme as well as national target programmes, and focus on site clearance and material preparations for key projects.

 Apart from promoting domestic consumption, it is necessary to expand export markets, the PM said, highlighting other tasks such as effectively taking advantage of existing free trade agreements, materialising the recently approved National Power Development Plan VIII, ensuring food for domestic consumption and exports, having the European Commission (EC)'s “yellow card” warning against Vietnam's seafood exports lifted, and dealing with the shortage of medicines, vaccines and medical equipment.

 The move is to maintain the macro-economic stability, control inflation, boost growth and ensure major economic balances, PM Chính emphasised.

 According to the leader, over the past five months, thanks to joint efforts by the Government, ministries, agencies and localities, progress has been made in production, business, export, foreign direct investment (FDI) attraction and the real estate market.